Mihaiii/llm_steer/README.md

 Q: What models are supported?
 A: I tested it on multiple architectures, including LLaMa, Mistral, Phi, StableLM.
-Keep in mind that llm-steer is meant to be used together with HuggingFace's transformers library, so it won't work on GGPT, for example.
+Keep in mind that llm-steer is meant to be used together with HuggingFace's transformers library, so it won't work on GGUF, for example.

 Q: I applied steering vectors, but the LLM outputs gibberish.
 What should I do?
 A: Try a lower coeff value or another layer.

 Q: Can I add multiple steering vectors on the same layer?
 Can I add the same steering vector on multiple layers?
 Can I add steering vectors with negative coefficients?
 A: Yes, and please do. llm_steer is built for experimenting.
-See the Colab for an example: TO BE FILLED IN
+See the Colab for examples: https://colab.research.google.com/github/Mihaiii/llm_steer/blob/main/demo/llm_steer_demo.ipynb

 Q: Can I use steer vectors to enhance role-play characteristics (e.g., personas that are more funny or cocky)?
 A: I believe this is possible, but I haven't had good results yet.
 I'm considering doing some more intensive testing and I might write a new notebook for it.